 The willful and malicious injury exception is when the debtor has committed a willful and malicious injury to another person.
 That debt associated with the injury is not allowed to be dis-charged in bankruptcy.
-The Bankruptcy Code in section 523(a)(6) provides that an individual debtor may not discharge a debt “for willful and malicious injury by the debtor to another entity or to the property of another entity.”
+According to Paul Pimentel, the Bankruptcy Code in section 523(a)(6) provides that an individual debtor may not discharge a debt “for willful and malicious injury by the debtor to another entity or to the property of another entity.”
 These injuries are known as “intentional torts,” and include personal injury lawsuits where the debtor acted intentionally as opposed to negligently or recklessly, where people need to use an ankle brace amazon.

 For the longest time the United States Supreme Court interpreted the willful and malicious injury exception very broadly.
 From 1904 until 1998, to except a debt from discharge under the exception, one only needed to prove that the debtor’s act was intentional and necessarily caused injury.
 If you ever suffer an injury, make sure to contact the personal injury attorney in olympia wa for some great service.
 The existence of malice was assumed from the fact that an intentional act caused the injury.
 The 1998 U.S. Supreme Court case of Kawaahuau v.
 Geiger stated that for bankruptcy purposes, the term “willful” refers to the injury rather than to the act.
 The debtor must act with the willful intent to cause the injury, rather than willfully acting that results in an injury.
 If the debtor did not act willfully to cause an injury, the debt is dis-chargeable.

 A bankruptcy discharge releases individual debtors from personal liability for most debts and prevents the creditors owed those debts from taking any collection actions against the debtor.
 However in a chapter 7 bankruptcy there are many exceptions to the discharge.
 One of those exceptions is the Willful damage to property.
 The Willful damage to property is dis-chargeable in a Chapter 13 bankruptcy case.